Ethel Benjamin, the first woman barrister in New Zealand. Dunedin.

 The Very Beginning

-The Best Cafe comprised a dining room offering workingmen’s hearty meals in the centre, with a milk bar on one flank and a fresh fish shop on the other flank.
-Soon after in the early 1930’s Patrick Collins moved from Invercargill to Dunedin with his wife Delia and family of six children and purchased the Best Cafe as their family business.
+The BEST Cafe featured a dining room serving hearty meals for working men, flanked by a milk bar and a fresh fish shop.
+In the early 1930s, Patrick Collins moved from Invercargill to Dunedin with his wife Delia and their six children, purchasing The BEST Cafe as their family business.

-After his return from WW2 service, Kevin Collins, Patrick’s eldest son worked in the family business and then took it over in the 1950’s when Patrick retired.
+After returning from WWII, Patrick’s eldest son, Kevin, joined the family business and took over in the 1950s when Patrick retired.

 The Conversion

-Kevin restructured the business into the seafood specialist restaurant it is today, converting the milk bar into a fish and chip take-way shop and focusing on seafood cafe dishes in the restaurant.
-It was still very much a family business with his wife Frances and her mother Nessie O’Rorke running the waitressing services.
-Their children worked part time and during the holidays and in 1976 son Tony joined the business full time.
+Kevin transformed the business into the seafood specialist restaurant it is today.
+He converted the milk bar into a fish and chip takeaway shop and focused on seafood dishes in the restaurant.
+It remained a family affair, with his wife Frances and her mother Nessie O’Rorke managing the waitressing services.
+Their children worked part-time and during holidays, and in 1976, their son Tony joined full-time.

-In 1977 the takeaway shop was closed to concentrate on the restaurant, which was ‘modernised’ in the 70’s style.
-Kevin and Frances retired in 1986 after forty years in the business and the Best cafe was sold to Mabel McCormick who continued the traditions favoured by many.
+In 1977, the takeaway shop was closed to concentrate on the restaurant, which was modernized in the 70s style.
+Kevin and Frances retired in 1986 after forty years in the business, selling The BEST Cafe to Mabel McCormick, who continued its beloved traditions.

-The business always had its own fish filleting and oyster opening room, a smokehouse and potato chipping area.
-Staff at the local fisheries regularly received a big parcel of cooked oysters for afternoon tea, which helped ensure the freshest, and best fish was set-aside for the Best.
-Full preparation was done on the premises which was a critical part of ensuring the freshest fish was always served at the Best.
-The potato expert at Lovell Reilly was also well befriended to ensure the best chipping potatoes were always available for the Best.
+The business always had its own fish filleting and oyster opening room, a smokehouse, and a potato chipping area.
+Local fisheries staff often received parcels of cooked oysters for afternoon tea, ensuring the freshest fish was always set aside for The BEST.
+The potato expert at Lovell Reilly was also well-befriended to secure the best chipping potatoes.

 Rugby Days

-In the big rugby days of the 50’s, 60’s and 70’s, whether provincial matches or test matches, tens of thousands of fans travelled by train from Southland, North Otago, Central Otago and Canterbury offloading at the railway station and swarming into the Best Cafe for a meal before the long walk out to Carisbrook.
-Rugby days were huge trading for the Best Cafe.
+During the big rugby days of the 50s, 60s, and 70s, fans from Southland, North Otago, Central Otago, and Canterbury would swarm into The BEST Cafe for a meal before heading to Carisbrook.
+Rugby days were huge for business.

 The Law Courts

-Best Cafe always had a regular business from the Courtroom across the road.
-On a trial day it was not unusual to have the judge, jury and lawyers from both sides all enjoying lunch, at separate tables, at the Best.
-A policeman always sat with the jurors to keep them all apart.
+The BEST Cafe always had regular patrons from the courtroom across the road.
+On trial days, it wasn’t unusual to see the judge, jury, and lawyers from both sides enjoying lunch at separate tables, with a policeman ensuring the jurors stayed apart.

 Wool Sale

-Generations of farmers throughout the decades all made the Best Cafe their choice for lunch when they came to town for the wool sale.
-Kevin and Frances were often commenting how they were serving men who had first come to the Best with their grandfathers years earlier.
+Generations of farmers chose The BEST Cafe for lunch when they came to town for the wool sale.
+Kevin and Frances often remarked on serving men who had first visited with their grandfathers.

 Celebrities

-Best Cafe was a favourite of Mr. Joe Brown who was Dunedin’s “Mr. Entertainment” in the 60’s and 70’s owning his own record label and running the Miss New Zealand Show as well as promoting regular concerts.
-He always brought celebrities to the Best for lunch including Howard Morrison, Eddie Low, John Hore and overseas performers like the Irish Rovers.
-The Best Cafe was known as the place to be at to see the stars.
-Sadly the list did not include the Beatles or the Stones.
+The BEST Cafe was a favorite of Mr. Joe Brown, Dunedin’s “Mr. Entertainment” in the 60s and 70s.
+He brought celebrities like Howard Morrison, Eddie Low, John Hore, and the Irish Rovers to The BEST for lunch.
+It was the place to see the stars, though sadly, the list didn’t include the Beatles or the Stones.

 Big Business